TomasMikula/libretto/README.md

   to Bob, Bob replies with `B` or `C`, and then Alice replies with `D` if Bob sent `B` and with `E` if Bob sent `C`.

-  In a common (but unsatisfactory) implementation, Bob formally accepts any of `A`, `D`, `E` at all times and raises a runtime error if the protocol is violated.
+  In a common (but unsatisfactory) implementation, Bob formally accepts any of `A`, `D`, `E` at all times and raises or replies with an error if the protocol is violated, i.e. if it is not in a state in which it can accept the message.

 ## Design Goals